 C48.1 Responsibilities of the provost.
-The provost will review evaluation materials and recommendations to insure that:
+The president/provost/vice president will review evaluation materials and recommendations for those individuals reporting to them to ensure:

-a. the evaluation process was conducted in a manner consistent with the criteria and procedures approved by the unit,

-- b. there are no inequities in the recommendations based upon race, color, ethnic or national origin, sex, sexual orientation, gender identity, religion, age, ancestry, disability, military status, or veteran status. - c. merit salary recommendations are consistent with merit evaluations, and - d. recommendations for salary adjustments on bases outside of the annual evaluations are adequately documented.
+- a. the evaluation process was conducted in a manner consistent with the criteria and procedures approved by the unit, - b. there are no inequities in the recommendations based upon race, color, ethnic or national origin, sex, sexual orientation, gender identity, religion, age, ancestry, disability, military status, or veteran status, - e-b. merit salary recommendations are consistent with merit evaluations, and - d-c. recommendations for salary adjustments on bases outside of the annual evaluations are adequately documented.

-C48.2 If the provost does not agree with recommendations for salary increases made by subordinate administrators, an attempt must be made to reach consensus through consultation.
-If this fails, the provost's recommendation will be used.
-The individual affected by the disagreement must be notified by the provost, in writing, of the change and its rationale.
+C48.2 If the president/provost/vice president does not agree with recommendations for salary increases made by subordinate administrators, an attempt must be made to reach consensus through consultation.
+If this fails, the president's/provost's/vice president's recommendation will be used.
+The individual affected by the disagreement must be notified by the president/provost/vice president, in writing, of the change and its rationale.

-C48.3 The dean or appropriate vice president will issue to each continuing faculty and/or unclassified professional individual a contract which includes the individual's salary for the next fiscal year.
+C48.3 The dean or appropriate vice president will issue to each continuing faculty and/or unclassified unclassified professional staff-individual a contract which includes the individual's salary for the next fiscal year.